fluxcd/website/content/en/flux/installation/configuration/vertical-scaling.md

       name: kustomize-controller
 ```

-{{% alert color="info" title="“I/O Device Contention" %}}
+{{% alert color="info" title="Memory usage" %}}
-Note that increasing the number of concurrent reconciliations for kustomize-controller,
+Note that tmpfs will count against the controller's pod memory usage, so it is advised to
-without using a RAM-backed filesystem, may not have the desired effect due to
+make use of the `GitRepository` [ignore feature](/flux/components/source/gitrepositories/#ignore-spec)
-IO contention on the Kubernetes node disk.
+to exclude non-YAML files when Flux syncs app repos.
 {{% /alert %}}

 ## Enable Helm repositories caching